satinder147/expense-tracker/README.md

 2. Deploying this is a **PAIN**.
 This one probably can be solved with `terraform` or `aws cloud formation`.
 3. For new cards, I need to add a new forward rule to my gmail account and update my lambda function.
 The latter can be solved with a configuration file.
 Something even better will be to train a ml model to automatically extract amount spent, vendor, date of transaction, card number from the email.

+### A question to ask yourself at this point is, is this code worth a star?
-## Any ideas to improve the solution
+### Any ideas to improve the solution are highly welcomed.